Margaret Cho: 1995–2002: Stand-up, acting, and writing

-Cho doing stand-up in June 2005.

 Though her career and personal life were challenging after the show's cancellation, Cho sobered up, refocused her energy, and developed new material.
 She hosted the New Year's Rockin' Eve 95 show with Steve Harvey.
 In 1997, she had a supporting role in the thriller film Face/Off starring Nicolas Cage and John Travolta, playing Wanda, one of the fellow FBI agents of Travolta's primary character.

 In 1999, she wrote about her struggles with All-American Girl in her first one-woman show, I'm the One That I Want.
 That year, I'm the One That I Want won New York magazine's Performance of the Year award and was named one of the Great Performances of the year by Entertainment Weekly.
 At the same time, Cho wrote and published an autobiographical book with the same title, and the show itself was filmed and released as a concert film in 2000.
 Her material dealt with her difficulties breaking into show business because of her ethnicity and weight and her resulting struggle with and triumph over body image issues and drug and alcohol addiction.
 Cho appeared in an episode of Sex and the Citys fourth season.
 The episode, titled "The Real Me", first aired on June 3, 2001, and also guest-starred Heidi Klum.

 In 2004, the show Notorious C.H.O. (the title was derived from rapper The Notorious B.I.G.) referred to Cho having been reared in 1970s San Francisco and her bisexuality.
 After completing Notorious C.H.O., she made another stand-up film, Revolution, released in 2004, and subsequently work on her first self-written film in which she starred.
 Bam Bam and Celeste, a low-budget comedy about a "fag hag" and her gay best friend, co-starred Cho's friend and co-touring act Bruce Daniels.
 The film premiered at the Toronto International Film Festival in 2005.
 On Valentine's Day of 2004, Cho spoke at the Marriage Equality Rally at the California State Capitol.
 Her speech can be seen in the documentary Freedom to Marry.